Vennela765/Vennela765/README.md

 - 👋 Hi, I’m @Vennela765
-- 👀 I’m interested in web development and designing
+- 👀 I’m interested in web development, designing and app development
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning to build app using android studio
 - 💞️ I’m looking to collaborate on google,pintrest
 - 📫 How to reach me through mail
 - 😄 Pronouns: she-her
 - ⚡ Fun fact: A group of flamingoes is called a flamboyance.How fabulous is that? 🦩💃🏻